-Sterling Immigration specialize in drafting persuasive business plans in support of UK Innovator Visa applications.
+Sterling Immigration specialize in drafting persuasive business plans in support of UK Innovator Visa applications and will communicate the unique benefits of your business idea to the UK economy effectively to the UK immigration authorities.

 Awards and Accreditations

-The Innovator visa category is for experienced businesspersons seeking to establish a business in the UK.
-You will need to have £50,000 to invest in your business (unless switching from the Tier 1 Graduate Entrepreneur or Start-up category or extending as an existing Innovator to pursue the same business venture) and have an innovative, viable and scalable business idea which is supported by an endorsing body.
+The Innovator Visa replaced the old Tier 1 Entrepreneur Visa whcih was closed to new applicants on 29 March 2019.
+The Innovator visa category is ideal for those seeking to establish a business in the UK.
+You will need to have £50,000 to invest in your business and have an innovative, viable and scalable business idea which is supported by an endorsing body.

-- You have at least £50,000 available to invest in your business or have already invested £50,000 in your business;
+- In general, if you are a first time applicant, you must have at least £50,000 available to invest in your business or have already invested £50,000 in your business.

-- You must also have been endorsed by an approved UK endorsing body that has positively assessed your new business idea for innovation, viability and scalability and is satisfied that you will spend your entire working time in the UK on developing your business venture;
+- Your business idea must also have been endorsed by an approved UK endorsing body that has positively assessed your new business idea for innovation, viability and scalability and is satisfied that you will spend your entire working time in the UK on developing your business venture;

 - You genuinely intend to undertake, and are capable of undertaking, any work or business activity in the UK stated in your application;